1970 Michigan State Spartans football team

-The 1970 Michigan State Spartans football team represented Michigan State University in the 1970 Big Ten Conference football season.
-In their 17th season under head coach Duffy Daugherty, the Spartans compiled a 3–6 overall record (3–4 against Big Ten opponents) and finished in a tie for fifth place in the Big Ten Conference.
+The 1970 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 1970 Big Ten football season.
+In their 17th season under head coach Duffy Daugherty, the Spartans compiled a 4–6 record (3–4 in conference games), tied for fifth place in the Big Ten, and were outscored by a total of 215 to 190.
+In four games against ranked opponents, they lost to No. 4 Notre Dame, No. 1 Ohio State, No. 6 Michigan, and No. 18 Northwestern.